Why should I join?

 Members of the Hawai‘i ‘Ulu Cooperative receive these benefits:

-- Premium price and guaranteed market for their fruit
+- Stable price and guaranteed market for their fruit

 - Technical assistance and ongoing training in sustainable production practices

 - Customized guidance and support from leading researchers and agronomists in the field

 - Marketing, sales, education, outreach, and administration is all taken care of

 - Being part of a community of like-minded producers with shared values